cahya-wirawan/rwkv-tokenizer/README.md

 # RWKV Tokenizer (WIP)

-A fast RWKV Tokenizer using Rust, it supports the World tokenizer used by the RWKV v5 and v6 model.
+A fast RWKV Tokenizer written in Rust that supports the World tokenizer used by the RWKV v5 and v6 models.
-*This is my very first Rust program, so there might still have many bugs and silly codes :-)*
+*This tokenizer is my very first Rust program, so it might still have many bugs and silly codes :-)*

 ## Installation
 Install the rwkv-tokenizer python module: